 Without public or private insurance: The price of PrEP is roughly $250.

 With private insurance: The cost of PrEP has historically been ~$50 per month (but it depends on the policy).
 However, due to Freddie’s recent launch of Descovy, the newest form of PrEP with fewer side effects, 85% of patients with private insurance can now obtain Descovy as PrEP for $0 with Freddie.

 With public insurance: If you are covered by the Régie de l’assurance maladie du Québec (RAMQ), the cost of PrEP is $95.31 per month, unless you have received an exemption.
 That being said, if you already have recurring prescriptions that you are filling with RAMQ, if you add on PrEP, the most you will pay is the maximum fee of $95.31.
 The RAMQ website has more details at www.ramq.gouv.qc.ca.
 Freddie is not currently able to serve Quebec patients without private insurance at this time, due to funding limitations.

 For residents of Saskatchewan, PrEP is fully covered by the provincial government for individuals who are at a higher risk of coming in contact with HIV.
 During your initial consultation, your clinician will go through the criteria with you and determine your level of risk.
 If you meet the criteria and have a valid Saskatchewan Health Card, PrEP will be available to you at no cost.

-New Brunswick: PrEP may be covered under plans available to seniors, uninsured individuals, and social assistance programs, but co-pays may be required.
+Cost of PrEP in New Brunswick: PrEP may be covered under plans available to seniors, uninsured individuals, and social assistance programs, but co-pays may be required.

-Nova Scotia: PrEP in Nova Scotia can be covered through exception status via the Nova Scotia Family Pharmacare Program and requires enrolment in the Nova Scotia Family Pharmacare Program.
+Cost of PrEP in Nova Scotia: PrEP in Nova Scotia can be covered through exception status via the Nova Scotia Family Pharmacare Program and requires enrolment in the Nova Scotia Family Pharmacare Program.
 Co-pays are defined by the family’s size and annual income.